Anxiety Disorders Treatment

 • Interference with normal routine

 Fear of situations where escape might be difficult or help unavailable if panic-like symptoms occur.
-Often involves fear of open spaces, crowds, public transportation, or being outside the home alone.
+It often involves fear of open spaces, crowds, public transportation, or being outside the home alone.

 • Fear of open or enclosed spaces